SEARCH MIT MANAGEMENT

 Elaine has been working with students at MIT since early 2011.
 She has served as an Entrepreneur-in-Residence, Professional Advisor and Senior Lecturer at the Martin Trust Center for MIT Entrepreneurship and the MIT Sloan School of Management.
 She designs, develops, and teaches courses and programs in entrepreneurship and primary market research, coaches students on a one-on-one basis, and develops systems and processes to scale up the support to entrepreneurial students.
 She built the Trust Center’s First Time Founder Knowledge Base from the ground up.
 In June 2016, Elaine received the Monosson Prize for Entrepreneurship Mentoring from the MIT Sloan School of Management in recognition of her contributions to foster entrepreneurship education at MIT.

-Elaine is a thought leader and has been featured in Xconomy, TechCrunch, Forbes and Fortune.
-She regularly blogs about topics in leadership, entrepreneurship and corporate entrepreneurship.
-She is active in the community and a sought-after speaker.
+Elaine is a thought leader and speaker who has been featured in Xconomy, TechCrunch, Huffington Post, Forbes and Fortune.
+She covers topics in entrepreneurship, corporate entrepreneurship, leadership, hardware product development, technology trends and more.
 She serves on the Board of the MIT Enterprise Forum of Cambridge, a non-profit organization serving all entrepreneurs in the greater Boston area.
-Her most recent speaking engagements include the MIT-China Innovation & Entrepreneurship Forum, the MIT Global Entrepreneurial Bootcamp in Seoul, and MakerCon Bay Area.
+Her most recent speaking engagements include the inaugural International Symposium for Academic Makerspaces (ISAM), the MIT-China Innovation & Entrepreneurship Forum, the MIT Global Entrepreneurial Bootcamp in Seoul, and MakerCon Bay Area.

 Elaine holds a BS and an MS in mechanical engineering from MIT.